RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Click Here For Latest Info On RHDV2 And Its Symptoms

-Please read on for solutions or for information on how to add your rabbit to our wait list.
+Please read on for solutions or for information on adding pets to the wait list if they qualify for it or how to list your pet for Adoption By Owner.

-We understand that things sometimes happen - PLEASE reach out to us whichever channel you originally communicated with us (i.e text (preferred), FB messenger, or email) and let us know the year you adopted them, what their name was with us, and WHY you are needing to surrender/give us a timeline.
-We ask that you contact us FIRST, and not try to rehome on your own, as we are familiar with their history and sometimes their former foster will take them back in.
+We understand that things sometimes happen - PLEASE reach out to us whichever channel you originally communicated with us (i.e text [preferred], FB messenger, or email) and let us know the year you adopted them, what their name was with us, WHY you are needing to surrender, and a timeline for return if applicable.
+We ask that you contact us FIRST and do NOT try rehome on your own, as we are familiar with their history and oftentimes former fosters will take them back if we do not have room at our main foster home.
+We DO prioritize returns and we DO take them back in just reach out so we can start trying to accommodate their return.
+If someone you know is interested in adopting, they STILL need to go through our adoption application process.

 Please fill out a wait list form ASAP and send us pictures of the issue/s - we have a question that asks if the pet has medical problems - please note it there and/or in the notes question at the end and we will reach out with possible options.